-In summary, verse 14 says that the propagators of the messiah spread ‘the messiah’ in the sense that they propagate the ideology of the impending arrival of the messiah.
+In summary, verse 14 states that the propagators of the messiah spread ‘the messiah’ in the sense that they propagate the ideology of the impending arrival of the messiah.
 This messianic ideology is political as it offers the prospect of world dominion by the Jews as successors of the Romans who they will first have to defeat.

-Against this background we can now turn to the parable itself in verses 3 to 8 and its explication in verses 14 to 20.
+Against this background, we can now turn to the parable itself in verses 3 to 8 and its explication in verses 14 to 20.
 It is possible the four recipients of the seed represent four groups within first-century Palestine society and their attitude to messianic ideology.

 The second group, then, may be the Sadducees.
 In verse 17 they are described as ‘the temporary ones’, those ‘who have no scion in themselves’, probably referring to their rejection of the immortality of the soul, afterlife and resurrection.
 This party, consisting of the Judean priestly aristocracy, had the greatest interest in maintaining the political status quo and they collaborated with the Romans to achieve this goal.
-Of course they didn’t want to risk loosing their social status and wealth by supporting a revolutionary anti-Roman movement.
+Of course they did not want to risk losing their social status and wealth by supporting a revolutionary anti-Roman movement.

 In verse 19, Mark depicts the third group as people who love money, and this connects with Luke 16:14: The Pharisees, who were lovers of money, heard all this, … Maybe the ‘desire for other things’ of this group refers to the Pharisees’ predilection for supplementary rules, as Josephus also states in Antiquities XIII:297: For the present I wish merely to explain that the Pharisees had passed on to the people certain regulations handed down by former generations and not recorded in the Laws of Moses.
 This group was too preoccupied with the worries of the present to heed a messianic ideology that concentrated on and was prepared to struggle for a better future.

 Finally, the fourth group is the only group that lends its ear to the messianic message and accepts it.
 This group is presented as a growing and thriving movement.
-From the Dead Sea Scrolls, it is clear that the Essenes were the great propagators of messianism, so this fourth group are the Essenes.
+From the Dead Sea Scrolls it is clear that the Essenes were the great propagators of messianism, so this fourth group are the Essenes.

 In summary we can say that Mark 4:1-34 discusses the messianic positions of the four political (or religious-political) factions of first-century Judaism, of which only one, the Essene-Zealot faction, is truly dedicated to this liberation ideology and the struggle against the Romans.
-The last part of this text offers some of the characteristics of the messianic party: its transition from a secret to a public organization, its steady growth culminating in the overthrow of the Romans, and the enormous expansion of the movement.
+The last part of this text offers some of the characteristics of the messianic party: its transition from a secret to a public organisation, its steady growth culminating in the overthrow of the Romans, and the enormous expansion of the movement.